adityagrewal/rwu-rs/README.md

 ## Key findings

-- ESP32-C6 and RP2350 both have strong, actively maintained Rust support (5 of 6 demos apiece)
+- ESP32-C6 and RP2350 both have strong, actively maintained Rust support (5 of 6 demos apiece),
-  — but on both boards, the single easiest-sounding demo (LED) turned out to be the most interesting one, for board-specific hardware reasons rather than Rust ones.
+   but on both boards, the single easiest-sounding demo (LED) turned out to be the most interesting one, for board-specific hardware reasons rather than Rust ones.
 - Neither RISC-V microcontroller in this survey has an on-chip DAC — a hardware limitation shared by both families, not a Rust ecosystem gap.